How to Improve Your Garden Using Last Year’s Lessons

 Make sure the taller plants don’t cast excessive shade on the shorter ones, and arrange your garden beds to capture the most sunlight possible.

 Be aware of the flow and accessibility of your garden layout.
 Create clear pathways for ease of maintenance, watering, and harvesting.
-Always keep in mind the most convenient way to access all areas of your garden without trampling on plants.
+Always remember the most convenient way to access all areas of your garden without trampling on plants.

 bare raised beds in cutting garden

-Healthy, fertile garden soil provides the necessary nutrients, water retention, and root support for your plants.
-Preparing your soil and adding soil amendments are important in creating an optimal growing environment.
+Healthy, fertile garden soil provides nutrients, water retention, and root support for your plants.
+Want to learn how to improve your garden?
+Preparing your soil and adding soil amendments are essential to creating an optimal growing environment.

-You have to understand your soil’s current condition before you can try to improve it.
-Soil testing is a valuable tool that provides insight into its pH levels, nutrient content, and overall health.
+You need to understand your soil’s current condition before you can try to improve it.
+Soil testing is a valuable tool that provides insight into pH levels, nutrient content, and overall health.

 You can purchase DIY soil testing kits or contact your local cooperative extension office for professional soil testing services.

-Once you know what deficiencies need addressing after your soil test, you can make decisions about the type and amount of soil amendments your soil needs.
+Once you know what deficiencies need to be addressed after your soil test, you can decide what type and amount of soil amendments your soil needs.

 Planning Your Garden from Last Year: wheelbarrow filled with mulch

-Soil amendments are substances added to the soil to improve its structure, nutrient content, and water-holding capacity.
+When soil amendments are added to your garden’s soil, they improve its structure, nutrient content, and water-holding capacity.

 The specific amendments required depend on your soil test results and the needs of your plants.
 Here are some common soil amendments: